-(1) The business address for our directors and executive officers of the Company is 08 Kallang Avenue, Aperia tower 1, #09-03/04, Singapore 339509.

-(2) For each person and group included in this column, the percentage of voting power is calculated by dividing the voting power beneficially owned by such person or group by the voting power of all of Ordinary Shares as a single class.
+- (1) The business address for our directors and executive officers of the Company will be 08 Kallang Avenue, Aperia tower 1, #09-03/04, Singapore 339509. - (2) For each person and group included in this column, the percentage of voting power is calculated by dividing the voting power beneficially owned by such person or group by the voting power of all of Ordinary Shares as a single class.
 In respect of matters requiring a shareholder vote, each Class A Ordinary Shares will be entitled to one vote and each Class V Ordinary Share will be entitled to ten (10) votes.
-Each Class V Ordinary Share shall automatically convert into one (1) Class A Ordinary Share if transferred from a Founder Entity to a non-Founder Entity, except under certain circumstances.
-See "Description of Securities" for additional information.
+Each Class V Ordinary Share shall automatically convert into one (1) Class A Ordinary Share if transferred from a Founder Entity to a non-Founder Entity, except under certain circumstances. - (3) Represents Class V Ordinary Shares held through Victory Courage Limited. - (4) Represents Class A Ordinary Shares held through Shinning Stone Invest Co., Ltd. - (5) Represents Class A Ordinary Shares held through Mega Galaxy International Limited. - (6) Represents Class A Ordinary Shares held through Golden Navigate Investments Limited.